Interview with MaryJane Mitchell, Guest Expert for June in the Textile Design Lab

 It is our pleasure to introduce our guest expert for the month of June in the Textile Design Lab, MaryJane Mitchell!
 MaryJane has been designing textiles for the babies and children’s markets for over 25 years.
 She has a wealth of experience designing for home decor products for kids, apparel, the quilt market and sleepwear, and we are so excited to have her on board!

-Later this month MaryJane will be sharing an exclusive tutorial with Textile Design Lab students on designing for the babies and children’s markets.
-(Join us in the Lab to gain access to this tutorial when it becomes available!)
+Within the Textile Design Lab MaryJane shares an exclusive tutorial with our students on designing for the babies and children’s markets.
+(Join us in the Lab to gain access to this tutorial!)
 Today we invite you to get to know MaryJane in our interview below.
 Enjoy!

 Tell us a bit about your design background and career path.
 How did you become interested in textile design, and in particular, designing for children’s wear?